-This superb and so tasty vegetarian which you could also make into a vegan Thai curry is yet another dish that I never have enough and I have come back to putting on dinner table more often with the hope that we will really stick to our 3 vegetarian dishes per week.
+This superb and so tasty vegetarian which you could also make into a vegan Thai curry is yet another dish that I never have enough of and I have come back to putting on dinner table more often aiming to stick to our 3 vegetarian dishes per week.
+Success!

-We, I mean Me, myself and Ramona have decided to go down considerably on meat consumption whenever possible (of course exception when I roast a 3.2kg pork ? that we eat for two days meaning - 4 meals for 4 - in a row the other day) so this dish would make that perfect dinner where meat isn’t missed for a split of a second.
-Even my meatarian hubby doesn’t mention or lift his eyebrows asking for meat when a dish like this plounges on dinner table.
+We have decided to go down considerably on meat consumption whenever possible (of course exception when I roast a 3.2kg pork that we eat for two days meaning - 4 meals for 4 - in a row the other day) so this dish would make that perfect dinner where meat isn’t missed for a split of a second.
+Even my meatatarian hubby doesn’t mention or lift his eyebrows asking for meat when a dish like this plunges on the dinner table.
 It takes his breath away 😉

-And… this is some achievement I must say to keep him quiet and not mention that there is no meat on dinner table- it is something, I promise you ?
+And... this is some achievement I must say to keep him quiet and not mention that there is no meat on the dinner table- it is something, I promise you!

-Oh yes, I love meat but I could just about do 3 days a week without it; my husband though …. not sure ? but he said this kind of food would take his brain away from needing any meat.
-Ok, so I need to keep up the good work then putting more of this kinda food on the table ??
+Oh yes, I love meat but I could just about do 3 days a week without it; my husband though .... not sure, but he said this kind of food would take his brain away from needing any meat.
+Ok, so I need to keep up the good work than putting more of this kinda food on the table.

 With kids, this was an easy one too and a true success indeed!

 It came as a spontaneous decision for the dinner tonight but it went down a treat.

 It does help when you have some ready bought frozen mixed grilled vegetables which I have to say that not only make my life easier but they do taste a treat indeed.
 Those are always present in my freezer and I could not do without them.
 I am so glad to have come across those....

 Well done mummy!
 I was told - ain’t I lucky? 😉 Oh, yes I am!